Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **An Example for Every Situation**

-    When you take the Help action to aid another creature’s ability check, you can make a DC 15 Intelligence (History) check.
+    When you take the Help action to aid another creature’s :d20-check: **Ability Check**, you can make a DC 15 Intelligence (History) check.
 On a success, that creature’s check gains a bonus equal to your Proficiency Bonus, as you share pertinent advice and historical examples.
 To receive this bonus, the creature must be able to understand what you’re saying.

 ### Linguist
 *1st-level Feat*